- £837 per week

 Gallery Bedroom 2 - a heavy curtain provides privacy if required with twin beds, side tables and wardrobe

 Also Provided: Towels - please bring your own beach/pool towels.
-Highchair, Books, games and CDs.
+Highchair, Books and games.
 Access to WiFi Internet connection.

 Notes: Gallery bedrooms.
 Caution with young children.
 Please be aware that infants are counted as a member of the party